liamsmith3194/ace-of-steaks/README.md

         - Links to from every page successfully.
     - [x] Individual page links
         - All pages link to one another from any page.
-    - [x] Social media links open in new tab.
+    - [x] Social media links open in new tab
         - All three social media sites are linked to open new tabs, this can be done from any web page.
     - [x] Window link to menu page
         - See menu button successfully links to the menu page showing the default data; starters.